igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 With proper categorization and tagging, it's easy to filter the necessary content, for instance, https://www.bilberry-sandbox.kiroule.com/categories/audio/ or https://www.bilberry-sandbox.kiroule.com/tags/spotify/.

 Then after deploying the Bilberry Sandbox website in my local dev with the `hugo server` command, I test the newly created content.
-If the test results are satisfactory, I commit and push the branch to remote.
+If the test results are satisfactory, I commit and push the test branch to remote.

 The next step is to create a pull request for the new branch in the [bilberry-hugo-theme-sandbox](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox) repository on GitHub.
 Given that **Deploy Previews** is enabled for this repository, Netlify automatically builds the website from that branch and deploys it to a unique URL.